jdukleth/clean-code-nextjs-skeleton/README.md

 * A clean-code skeleton for Next.js and fullstack development.
 * Stays clean no matter how large your project scales.
 * Production ready and performant.
+* Decisions based on my 22 years of ecommerce and large project expertise.

 ## ✅ Includes
 * Zero-downtime Blue-Green Deployment with `GitHub Actions`